tutao/tutanota/libs/webassembly/README.md

 # Building WebAssembly Dependencies

 In this directory you will find our C library dependencies as submodules.
-The built objects are available as resources on the main repo, but if you want to rebuild them anyway, you will have to clone them with
+The built objects are available as resources on the main repo, but if you want to rebuild them anyway or build the mobile app, which needs header files, you will have to clone them with

 ```
 git submodule init # only the first time
 git submodule update
 ```

-To actually build the libraries, you will need the emscripten compiler:
+To actually build the libraries, you will need the emscripten compiler.

+For example, on Ubuntu:

 ```
 sudo apt install emscripten